All expenses > Carsharing

 • its professional use

-You pre-book a Cambio shared car to visit a potential new client.
-The total cost of your reservation is € 60.00.
+You book a Cambio shared car to visit a potential new client.
+The total cost of your booking is €60.00.

-• Electric car: as the shared car is 100% electric, you also enjoy a tax deductibility of 100% is.
-In this case, you can deduct the € 60.00 in full for tax purposes.
+• Electric car: if the shared car is 100% electric, you also enjoy a tax deductibility of 100% (still until 2027).
+In that case, you can deduct the full €60.00.

-Suppose it is a hybrid share car (coefficient = 1) from 2021, with CO2 emissions of 50 grams per kilometer, the deductibility in this case is 95%.
-Thus, you may deduct € 57.00 for tax purposes.
+Suppose it’s a hybrid shared car (diesel coefficient = 1) from 2021, with CO2 emissions of 50 grams per kilometre: the deductibility is then 95%.
+So you can deduct €57.00.

-Deductible VAT for car-sharing
+Deductible VAT on carsharing

 NEXT UP